Free

 Should I form an additional business structure to support my legal resilience?

-This worksheet will guide you through key questions and considerations as you decide whether forming a new or additional business structure will serve your legal resilience needs and goals.
-By the end of the worksheet, you will have clear next steps to support your business’ growth.
+This worksheet will guide you through key questions and considerations as you decide whether forming a new or additional business structure will serve your legal resilience’s needs and goals.
+By the end of the worksheet, you will have a clear set of next steps to support your business’s growth.

 Assess Your Situation

-Here we will take a look at five situations where an additional business structure could be helpful.
+Here we will look at five situations in which an additional business structure could be helpful.
 Take note if any of the below situations apply to you.

-If the new venture involves new and valuable assets, creating a separate business structure can help protect those assets from liability.
-By creating a separate structure, only the assets in the new business enterprise will be available to satisfy the liabilities that accrue to the new business structure.
-Of course, we always want insurance as our first line of defense, but a second business structure can be a good secondary line of defense to limit the assets available to that specific venture.
+If the potential venture involves new and valuable assets, creating a separate business structure can help protect those assets from liability.
+By creating a separate structure, only the assets in the new business enterprise will be able to satisfy the liabilities that accrue to the new business structure.
+Of course, we always want insurance as our first line of defense, but a second business structure can be a vital secondary line of defense to limit the assets available to that specific venture.

-Bringing in new and different business partners or investors can introduce new dynamics, and you may want new rules that shape how the new venture makes important decisions and governs itself.
-You can manage the risk of disputes and promote good communication, as well as clear roles and responsibilities by creating a separate entity for the non-agricultural venture with its own governance document that addresses how big decisions are made.
+Bringing in new and different business partners or investors can introduce new dynamics, and you may want new rules to shape how this venture will make important decisions and govern itself.
+You can manage the risk of disputes, promote good communication, and clearly define roles and responsibilities by creating a separate entity for the non-agricultural venture with its own governance document.

-Does your new venture involve new practices, equipment, or potentially hazardous situations?
-For example, adding a forestry business to your farm that involves chainsaw work and tree-felling, or adding value-added foods that come with food safety hazards.
-Both add new, different, and greater risks to the current operation.
+Does your potential venture involve new practices, equipment, or potentially hazardous situations?
+For example, this could include adding a forestry business to your farm that involves chainsaws and tree-felling or adding value-added foods that come with food safety hazards.
+Both additions create new, different, and greater risks to the current operation.
 By creating a separate business structure, we can separate the new venture’s liabilities from the existing business.
-That way, the increased risks of the new venture don’t put the assets of the existing business at increased risk.
+This will ensure that the increased risks of the new venture don’t put the assets of the existing business at increased risk.

-1. My new venture will be non-agricultural, such as a cidery or restaurant, where the primary labor performed by workers will be something other than the cultivation of soil and raising/harvesting of agricultural crops and livestock.
+· My new venture will be non-agricultural, such as a cidery or restaurant, where the primary labor will involve something other than soil cultivation and the raising/harvesting of agricultural crops and livestock.

-1. I anticipate my farm or ranch business and my non-agricultural business venture may be owned and operated by separate people in the future.
+· I anticipate that, in the future, my farm or ranch business and my non-agricultural business venture may be owned and operated by separate people.

 If your business transition dreams involve different people taking over unique parts of the business, it could be beneficial to create separate business entities now, each with their own governance documents that address how partners enter and exit the business.
-This may make it easier to craft clear, separate succession plans when the time comes.
+This may help you to craft separate succession plans as the time comes.

 Weigh the Benefits

-Forming a new business structure may be looking pretty good right now.
-But all the benefits are counterbalanced by one big drawback: forming and maintaining a new business structure can take a lot of money and time.
+Forming a new business structure may look quite appealing right now, but all the benefits are counterbalanced by one big drawback: Forming and maintaining a new business structure can take a lot of money and time.

-Let’s take a look at what that money and time might actually amount to.
-Think back to the costs associated with creating your current business structure, and the costs associated with maintaining it.
+Let’s take a look at what amount, cost and benefit, that your investment of time and money could bring.
+Think back to the costs associated with creating your current business structure and then those to maintain it.
 It might be helpful to have your books accessible for reference.
-List out each individual cost you may need to take on in creating a new business structure.
+List out each potential individual cost you may need to take on in creating a new business structure.

 Expense Estimated Cost